MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/office-365-rest-apis-for-mail-calendars-and-contacts.md

 description: "Find information about the Microsoft Graph API that you can use to access mail, calendars, and contacts in Office 365 or Exchange Online."
 ---

-# Microsoft Graph REST APIs for mail, calendars, and contacts
+# Microsoft Graph Outlook REST APIs for mail, calendars, and contacts

 Find information about the Microsoft Graph API that you can use to access mail, calendars, and contacts in Office 365 or Exchange Online.